Brain2000/ADODB.NET/README.md

 Server side cursors were reverse engineered into their internal stored procedures that they call.
 They are still one of the safest ways to run a single update against a database without worry of accidentally updating other rows because of a malformed WHERE clause that matches too many items.
 If you try to run Updates via a client side recordset, it will work, but I believe ADO.NET will throw errors unless you have also selected all primary key fields.

+There are also some enhancements in this code, such as the "Recordset.updatedFields" property, which is a dictionary that keeps track of fields that have been updated.
+It's also smart enough to know if you update a field and set it to the same value that is already set.
+This in turn is used when running updates, as it it optimized and will only update fields that have actually changed.

 # Example:
 ```